AgEagle/fieldview/README.md

 # FieldView API Library

 The FieldView Ruby library provides convenient access to the FieldView API from applications written in the Ruby language.
 It includes a pre-defined set of classes for API resources that are available currently from the API.
-You will need to get access from a Climate Cooperation representative and the interface utilize OAUTH 2.0.
+You will need to get access from a Climate Corporation representative and the interface utilize OAUTH 2.0.

 ## Usage